Create Site Templates

 As for process: We can't activate the plugin on the production site until there are template blogs in place.
 So, I suggest creating a number of blogs (they can have the highest privacy level - visible only to admins) and setting them up as templates, before this plugin is activated.

-#2 Updated by Matt Gold over 8 years ago
+#2 Updated by Matt Gold almost 11 years ago

 If we can customize the theme chooser page a bit, I don't think this has to be that confusing.
 It could be as simple as "Choose one of these pre-fabricated blogs or choose your own theme and customize your own site!"
 We could set up sample blogs for the following: